 The latest release from Ian Fitzgibbon, director of A Film with Me in It, does work hard - and responsibly - at injecting colour into this most troubling of scenarios.

-Audience Reviews for Death of a Superhero
+There are no featured reviews for Death of a Superhero at this time.